learnbit/mfe-taller-todo/README.md

 todo-app (Micro frontend)

-Local storage (check context and reducer comoponents) was used to store the data across browser refreshes.
+Local storage (check context and reducer components) was used to store the data across browser refreshes.

 ###  Components in todo-app: